SharadhaKasiviswanathan/Enhanced-Suspicious-Motion-Detection-and-Tracking-using-Color-Histogram/README.md

-# Enhanced-Suspicious-Motion-Detection-and-Tracking-using-Color-Histogram
-Final Year Project
+# Face Detection using OpenCV